altugkarakurt/morty/README.md

 project's pycompmusic-master/compmusic/extractors/makam directory can be used to generate it.
 The pitch track is expected to be in given as a .txt file, that consists of a single column of values of the pitch track in Hertz, time information isn't required.

+Since the training portion of the process is a supervised machine learning, a dataset for each mode, including pieces with known tonics, is a preliminary.

 ### Dependencies
 This project depends on NumPy, SciPy, Matplotlib and Essentia.